searchspring/snap/docs/INTEGRATION.md

 ## Tracking
-Certain reports depends on beacon data being tracked.
+Certain reports depend on beacon data being tracked.
 These are events tracked outside of the integration code and should be added to various pages.

 ### Shopper Login
-Identifies the logged in user.
+Identifies the logged-in user.
 Should be invoked if a user is logged into their account.
 The value should contain any unique identifier (ie. user ID, email, hash)

 ```html
 <script type="searchspring/track/shopper/login">